 Traditionally the groom’s responsibility includes a short and easy list that covers the basics from planning the honeymoon, hiring the band, handling the wedding day transportation and so on.
 And for the groom, that is where the “Wedding Planning” responsibilities USED to end!
 However, as many of you are already finding out, that isn’t the end, and we have listed a few things to consider and to keep in mind to make your PRE-WEDDING life a bit easier and HAPPIER.
-This list may not apply to everyone, but we are sure that it will keep any groom out of the doghouse and more importantly, doing these top 10 things will keep your fiancé thrilled!
+This list may not apply to everyone, but we are sure that it will keep any groom out of the doghouse and more importantly, having these top ten tips a groom must know should keep your fiancé thrilled!

 From here on out in the wedding planning process you should know that:

 10. A Helpful Groom is A Happy Groom

 You SHOULD be happy and more importantly, OFFER to be involved in the planning of your wedding.
 More times then none your new bride will say; "Thank you honey, but I have it all under control" but knowing you offered and knew what to do will set you far above the bar that is set by those men who never think to ask or don't want to help.
 Not only should you offer help, but go one step further by drafting up your engagement announcement!
 (For help go to: http://www.bwedd.com/cebride/cebnewsletter_95.asp) You should also make a list of family, friends and co-workers you would like to invite.
 Stay organized by starting a spreadsheet with names and addresses of guests.
 (Facebook, email & phone numbers do not count.)
 Help also by working out a wedding budget with your fiancé, and offer to call vendors to set up appointments.
 Taking this positive role in planning the wedding will most likely help your fiancé handle the stress that comes with planning such a big event.